top of page

 Therapy Profile Picture.jpg

-In addition to counseling, I also provide DOT-qualified SAP evaluations for safety-sensitive employees and employers in North Carolina and South Carolina.
-These services are separate from counseling and focused strictly on DOT and FMCSA compliance.
+In addition to counseling, I provide DOT-qualified SAP evaluations for safety-sensitive employees and employers.
+Those services are separate from counseling and focused strictly on DOT and FMCSA requirements.

 Consultation Required Before Starting Services